tari-project/rfcs/src/RFC-0205_HardwareTransactions.md

 * No UTXO can be spent without a user physically approving the transaction on the hardware wallet.
 * Users need to verify transaction properties when signing for transactions.
 * The user must be able to receive transactions without having to authorize them on the hardware wallet.
+* The user must be able to receive transactions without having the Hardware wallet attached.

 ## Implementation